 1. Background.
 ENA has entered into a structured bridge financing transaction with Westdeutsche Landesbank Gironzentrale, New York Branch (“WestLB”) to finance the purchase of the certain power generation equipment (the “WestLB Facility”).
 In accordance with the terms of the WestLB Facility, WestLB has entered into an agreement with GE Packaged Power, Inc. (“GE”) for the purchase of LM6000 Sprint Gas Turbine Generator Sets (“Turbine Contract”) and an agreement with ABB Power T & D Company (“ABB”) for the purchase of power transformer packages (the “Transformer Contract”), with ENA acting as WestLB’s agent in both agreements.
 The Parties desire to memorialize their agreement concerning the assignment and assumption of certain rights and obligations under these agreements, while preserving ENA’s accounting treatment of the underlying transactions.

 2. The basic elements of the Transaction.
 ENA will assign and ESA will assume certain rights and responsibilities regarding the equipment listed on Exhibit A (“the Equipment”) as set forth in this Agreement.
 Such assignment will be on an “as is, where is” basis, subject to the terms of the Turbine Purchase Contract and the Transformer Contract.
-On or prior to September 15, 2000, ESA will pay ENA the Purchase Price set forth in Section 4, and ESA will assume the remaining payment obligations associated with the Turbine Contract and the Transformer Contract.
+On or prior to September 15, 2000, ESA will pay ENA the Purchase Price set forth in Section 4, and ESA will assume the remaining payment obligations associated with the Transformer Contract.
 With respect to the Turbine Contract, ENA shall retain the payment obligations associated with payment of the Purchase Amount (as defined in that agreement) for the Equipment excluding any change orders, and ESA shall assume any and all other payment obligations under this contract.
 Beginning as of September 15, 2000, ESA will reimburse ENA for all costs associated with maintaining the Equipment (such as storage costs, etc.) and for retaining the Equipment in the WestLB Facility (including interest, transaction costs and other expenses) or any replacement facility.
 ESA acknowledges that the WestLB Facility terminates on November [ ], and that the costs of a replacement facility, including increased interest expense and transaction costs, may be significantly higher than the WestLB Facility.

 3. Equipment included in the transaction.